zixiCat/tips/src/TypeScript.md

   - using type predicates to narrow to some complex type you want
   - using `assert` function to narrow to some complex type if you wan throw some errors

-- an excellent way to simplify the type `TUnitTransform`, it's related to several key points...[ref](https://stackoverflow.com/questions/65850619/is-there-an-function-to-simplify-the-following-union-type-tunittransform)
+- An excellent way to simplify the type `TUnitTransform`, it's related to several key points...[ref](https://stackoverflow.com/questions/65850619/is-there-an-function-to-simplify-the-following-union-type-tunittransform)
   ```typescript
   type TUnitTransform = ((...rest: [number]) => [number]) &
     ((...rest: [number, number]) => [number, number]) &